crawl/crawl/crawl-ref/docs/crawl_manual.rst

 scripts for short descriptions.

-Generally, Crawl should run swiftly on all machines (it compiles out of the box for Linux, Windows, OS X, and, to some lesser extent, other Unices).
+Generally, Crawl should run swiftly on all machines (it compiles out of the box for Linux, Windows, and, to some lesser extent, OS X and other Unices).
 If, for some reason, you find Crawl runs unacceptably slowly on your machine, there are a few measures which may improve the situation: